-One of the best features of Netflix is that you can download content for offline viewing.
+One of the best features Netflix offers is the ability to download content for offline viewing.
 However, the number of devices which can use the function is limited.
-Just like the simultaneous streams, Netflix Basic can have one device with downloads, Standard has a slight upgrade with two and Premium offers four.
+Just like the simultaneous streams, Netflix Basic can have one download device, Standard has a slight upgrade with two and Premium offers four.

-The number of Netflix download devices depends on your price plan.
+The number of Netflix download devices is determined by your price plan.

 You should also disable Smart Downloads, since the app will automatically download new available episodes when connected to Wi-Fi.
 Here is how to do it.
 Open the Netflix app on your old device then tap on Downloads in the bottom left of the screen.
-On the top you should see the status of Smart Downloads.
+You should see the status of Smart Downloads on the top of the screen.
 Tap it and toggle it off.
 You should now be able to download content on your new smartphone without getting an error.